 Johnston Memorial Hospital’s Heart and Vascular Center offers comprehensive, specialized care in one convenient location.
 Our skilled, highly-trained staff works as a team to provide full-service care for a wide range of heart and vascular conditions.

-In the fight against cancer, the Regional Cancer Center is on the front lines, right here at home.
+In the fight against cancer, Ballad Health Cancer Care – Abingdon is on the front lines, right here at home.
 With our exceptional physicians, team members and advanced technology, cancer has met its match.

 When you need surgery, Johnston Memorial Hospital has you covered.
 From cataracts to appendectomies and everything in between, we take care of your surgical needs.